Bangladesh Tax Calculator (2026)

 Frequently asked questions

-What is the income tax rate in Bangladesh?
+What is the basic income tax exemption limit in Bangladesh?

-Yes, the basic exemption limit is BDT 375,000, meaning you don't owe any income tax if your annual income is below this amount.
-Once your income exceeds this threshold, tax is calculated on the amount above it according to the progressive brackets.
+The basic exemption limit in Bangladesh is BDT 375,000, meaning you don't pay any income tax on income up to this amount.
+Once your income exceeds BDT 375,000, you start paying tax on the amount above this threshold at progressive rates ranging from 10% to 30%.

 Compare Bangladesh with other countries